-Cycling is essentially waiting for the bacteria that process the ammonia in fish waste to grow into sufficient numbers to do their job.
-"Cycle" refers to the Nitrogen Cycle, where ammonia, NH4 is turned into nitrites, NO2 and then into nitrates, NO3.
+Cycling is waiting for the natural bacteria that process fish waste to grow into sufficient numbers in an aquarium tank to do their job.
+Without enough bacteria, waste builds up quickly to harm or kill your fish.

 Bad News, Good News.
 The bad news is ammonia.
 It is part of fish waste, and is harmful to fish.
 While you can remove the goopy part of fish waste with gravel vacuums and filter rinses, ammonia disperses in the water and cannot be cleaned out directly.
 The good news is that certain bacteria naturally break ammonia down into less harmful forms.
 These bacteria colonies will appear on their own in your aquarium (as long as there is ammonia for them to eat).
 The bad news is it takes time for it to grow to a large enough colony to keep up with the job.